by Sven Åke Bjørke, Nov 2017

 But still, most big insurance claims starts out establishing “force majeure” / “act of god” or not, as a first step, reflecting a more than 2500 year old legal practice.

 Arab and African traders at that time became very envious of the Roman legal systems for trade, damage claims, lawyers, courts and developing insurance systems, as they had more defeatist religious perceptions of accidents and damages than the Romans.
 In addition they were not able to adapt new laws efficiently because e.g, Arab laws were given by a static religion, such as at a later stage the Quran (Anners, p.
 172), making them rather inflexible, while the Roman laws were given by the praetor (Anners, p.70), or by the government / Ceasar, in cooperation with private enterprise, and could easily be adapted and added on when new events and interests occurred.
 This meant that it was more risky for Africans and Arabs to invest large sums in foreign trade.
+Moreover, according to muslim traditions, buying insurance should be avoided, as it would interfere with God’s intentions.
 They therefore tended to keep their investments modest and static, while Romans (Western Europe) kept increasing and developing theirs.

 Do we see remnants of this even today?